PaperMC/docs/docs/paper/admin/how-to/basic-troubleshooting.md

 4. **Repeat from the start with the suspect plugin group** Repeat the steps above with groups that have the plugin that is causing the issue.

-:::tip
+:::danger

-Some plugins that you install are not actually plugins, but libraries.
-These libraries are required for the plugin to work properly.
+Some plugins that you install are not a typical plugin, but libraries.
+These function like plugins, however are relied upon by other plugins for its functionality.
 If you disable a plugin that is a library, the plugin that depends on it will not work properly.
 Common examples of these libraries are ProtocolLib, Vault providers, permission plugins, etc.

 :::